annabavaresco/ancm2025/docs/index.rst

 FAQs
 +++++++++++++++

-**What do I have to submit?
+.. toggle:: ▶ **What do I have to submit?
 A notebook, a PDF, or both?**
+   :open:
    You should submit both a notebook and a PDF.
 The notebook should include the code to reproduce your analyses/results.
    As for the PDF, please include there any written answer/report that the assignment/question require.
 In addition, consider including some figures or tables, if you think it might be convenient to present your results more effectively.
 Tables and figures will not count toward the page/word limit (if there is any).

-**When will I see the grade for my assignment?**
+.. toggle:: ▶ **When will I see the grade for my assignment?**
+   :open:
    Normally, the TA aims to publish grades for one assignment before the submission deadline of the next one.

-**Can I work on the notebooks together with coursemates?**
+.. toggle:: ▶ **Can I work on the notebooks together with coursemates?**
+   :open:
    While assignments are submitted and graded **individually**, you are allowed to discuss answers and solutions with coursemates.
 Note that the goal should always be to learn contents better.
 Copying code or textual answers from your classmates will result in a deduction of points from your grade.

-**Can I use AI to help me with the notebooks?**
+.. toggle:: ▶ **Can I use AI to help me with the notebooks?**
+   :open:
    Yes—but responsibly.
 AI should be a learning tool, **not** a shortcut to submit the best possible report with the minimum effort.
 Note that using LLMs to improve the writing style of your report is also discouraged; writing effectively is part of the skills that should be learnt in a research Master, not some add-on that can be delegated to AI.

-**Due to unforeseeable circumstances, I will be unable to submit the assignment(s) within the deadline.
+.. toggle:: ▶ **Due to unforeseeable circumstances, I will be unable to submit the assignment(s) within the deadline.
 What should I do?**
+   :open:
    Contact the TA or the course coordinator.
 If you have good reasons for being unable to submit the assignment, they will most likely understand and do their best to find a solution that is suitable for you.

-**I have accidentally submitted the wrong PDF/notebook.
+.. toggle:: ▶ **I have accidentally submitted the wrong PDF/notebook.
 Will this result in a deduction of points?**
+   :open:
    Yes.
 Unfortunately, it is impossible for TAs to tell honest mistakes from skeaky attempts to get deadline extensions.
    In addition, ensuring the submitted files are the correct ones is part of what distinguishes a good assignment from a sloppy one.

-**Is computer lab attendance mandatory?**
+.. toggle:: ▶ **Is computer lab attendance mandatory?**
+   :open:
    Attending computer labs is not mandatory, so no need to worry if you have schedule conflicts.
 If you don't, however, consider attending the computer labs in person, as it will make it easier for you to ask clarification questions to the TA(s) and/or discuss any doubts you may have with coursemates.

 +++++++++++++++